 [Mueller 2018] Florian ’Floyd’ Mueller, Richard Byrne, Josh Andres, and Rakesh Patibanda.
 2018.
 Experiencing the body as play.
 In Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems.
 1–13.

 [Patibanda 2017] Rakesh Patibanda, Florian 'Floyd' Mueller, Matevz Leskovsek, and Jonathan Duckworth.
 2017.
 Life Tree: Understanding the design of breathing exercise games.
 In Proceedings of the Annual Symposium on Computer-Human Interaction in Play, pp. 19-31.

-- Julia Chatain - Noelle's Ark Implementation, System Design Study, Supervision
+- Julia Chatain - Noelle's Ark Implementation, System Design Study, Art work for the AR embodied playful activities, Supervision

 - Danielle M. Sisserman - Marble Runner Implementation

 - Lea Reichardt - Space Traveller Implementation, Preliminary User Study

 - Martina Kessler - Dragon food, Puppet dance, and Ocean clean-up Implementation